MichelleWhitee/cardRandomizer_TableTopCreator/README.md

 *2)* Shuffling the source files with splitting them into segments with a specific, customizable step (**right button**).

-Optionally, you can select a theme from the toolbar.
-Currently, there are both **light** and **dark** themes available, as well as... a **pink** one?
+Optionally, you can select a theme from the toolbar.\n Currently, there are both **light** and **dark** themes available, as well as... a **pink** one?